shradhatx/reference/elkdoc.md

-Indexing request goes to coordinator node, "write consistency" one by default or quorum Search request uses LB and nvolves replicas & then scatter/gather
+Indexing request goes to coordinator node, "write consistency" one by default or quorum Search request uses LB and involves replicas & then scatter/gather

-Shards in ES - is for colocation of data
+Shards(horizontal split) in ES - is for colocation of data

 ES creates 5 shards and 1 replica by default
 Shards can't be split across nodes.